 Safe spaces for relaxation

 Designate a quiet corner with dim lighting and minimal foot traffic for nightly sleep.
 Signs of restful behaviour include fluffed feathers, steady breathing, and regular sleep cycles.
-Using a breathable cloth to cover the cage helps the parrot recognize when it’s bedtime.
+Using a breathable cloth to cover the cage helps the parrot recognize bedtime.

 | Household Item | Recommended Action | Why it Matters |